Top 5 Causes of Fire in the Workplace

 In your fire prevention training, remind employees to turn off space heaters and hot plates when they leave the room.
 If possible, offer timers for power strips that turn off the power source after regular shifts.

-Prepare for fire damage with a disaster recovery partner
+Prepare for fire damage with a Disaster Restoration partner

-Another great way to stay prepared for fires in the workplace is by working with a disaster recovery partner.
+Another great way to stay prepared for fires in the workplace is by working with a Disaster Restoration partner.
 A restoration company can not only help restore your property if a fire does occur, but can work with you beforehand to identify and address areas of risk or concern.

-ServiceMaster DSI offers disaster recovery planning for fire prevention as well as soot and smoke removal for offices, educational institutions, government facilities, healthcare facilities, hospitality facilities, manufacturing plants, apartment communities, places of worship and retail spaces.
+ServiceMaster DSI offers Disaster Restoration planning for fire prevention as well as soot and smoke removal for offices, educational institutions, government facilities, healthcare facilities, hospitality facilities, manufacturing plants, apartment communities, places of worship and retail spaces.